thiagoadelino/twitter-wrapper/README.md

-# twitter-wrapper
+# Twitter-Wrapper
-TwitterWrapper it's an application that delivers e-mails with Tweets (from Twitter.com) based on a request received by mail.
+TwitterWrapper is an application that delivers e-mails with Tweets (from Twitter.com) based on a request received by mail.

 The application uses Twitter4j and JavaMail to retrieve Tweets and send them by mail.